Dick Burwen has been a major figure in the electronics world for over 55 years.

 The Burwen Laboratories product line expanded to lower cost professional Dynamic Noise Filters and consumer versions.
 Later KLH acquired and

-3-watt amplifier.
-In common with the present system, it used feedback to boost extreme high and low frequencies to compensate for speaker loss
+watt amplifier.
+In common with the present system, it used feedback to boost extreme high and low frequencies to compensate for speaker loss and it

-and it had colored lights – Christmas tree lamps.
-You can read about Dick’s present system and Audio Splendor software at http://www.
+had colored lights – Christmas tree lamps.
+You can read about Dick’s present system and Audio Splendor software at

-National Semiconductor DNR chips licensed under Dick’s patents appeared in car stereos and other products.
-Now mostly retired from consulting,
+Semiconductor DNR chips licensed under Dick’s patents appeared in car stereos and other products.
+Now mostly retired from consulting, he is busier

-he is busier than ever with new computer audio software.
-He has been married to his wife Barbara for 50 years.
+than ever with new computer audio software.
+He has been married to his wife Barbara for 60 years.

 AES Audio Engineering Society - Life Fellow